 Report demographic data on the fund’s programs and participating boathouses to benchmark, track progress, and ensure effectiveness over time.

-By working with school districts across the country through programs such as ErgEd, we have introduced over 25,000 new youth to rowing in 2019, and we want to continue to encourage participation from more diverse and underserved communities.
+By working with school districts across the country through programs such as ErgEd, we have close to 40,000 athletes participating annually in our sport through our work, and we want to continue to encourage participation from more diverse and underserved communities.

 Would you like to help us transform the lives of more young athletes?
 By donating to A Most Beautiful Thing Inclusion Fund, your contribution assists our youth development initiative, changing lives through the sport of rowing.